taj-ny/InputActions/README.md

 # Usage
 > [!NOTE]
-> If the effect stops working after a system upgrade, you will need to rebuild it.
+> If the plugin stops working after a system update, you will need to rebuild it.
+Choose cleanBuild when rebuilding the AUR package.

 1. Install the plugin.
 2. Open the *Desktop Effects* page in *System Settings*.